-61. The authority requires financial institutions providing activities 4 and/or 10 as listed in the First Schedule to the Act, whether or not engaged in any of the other business activities referred to in paragraph 3 of the Second Schedule to the Act, to safeguard funds which have been received from the payment services users or through another financial institution undertaking activities listed in the Second Schedule to the Act for the execution of payment transactions or to safeguard funds received in exchange for electronic money in the case of financial institutions issuing electronic money.
+56. The authority requires financial institutions providing any of the services listed in the Schedules to the Act, whether or not engaged in any of the other business activities referred to in paragraph 3 of the Second Schedule to the Act, to safeguard funds which have been received from the payment services users or through another financial institution undertaking activities listed in the Second Schedule to the Act for the execution of payment transactions or to safeguard funds received in exchange for electronic money in the case of financial institutions issuing electronic money.
 A description of the measures to be taken by the applicant for safeguarding payment service users' funds is to be provided in the business plan referred to in paragraph 28 above.